MinecraftForge/Documentation/events/eventnature.md

 EventNature
 ===========

-When you want to do something with an event, you register your subscription, and you set up your block of code that gets sun.
+When you want to do something with an event, you register your subscription, and you set up your block of code that gets run.
 (More on the specifics elsewhere)

 An event includes information about what is currently happening in the game.
 If the event is fired when the player is activating a block you can see the player, the block, the world and the coordinates.